'Whistleblower' taped to chair and gagged

 A Scottish government spokeswoman said Ms Cunningham would not be made available for interview.

-She added that in addition to the ongoing employment tribunal there were also" internal procedures" under way, and it would be "wrong to pre-empt the outcome".
+She added that in addition to the ongoing employment tribunal there were also "internal procedures" under way, and it would be "wrong to pre-empt the outcome".

 The spokeswoman said these processes provided the "proper avenues" for Ms Fitzpatrick to contribute her position.